 And, now that Windows 10 allows you to toggle off Windows 10 S, and a new Windows 10 Lean mode is on the way .
 The best laptops for students will be flexible enough to do whatever you need them to do.

-These next few years are going to be a hassle for certain, but it’s worth the effort if you want a degree to prove that you’re worth the income you’re going to make.
-To alleviate some of the frustration, below we’ve listed the best laptops for students that you can buy for yourself or a loved one today.
-No longer will you have to limit yourself to an old clunker suffering from poor performance and a virtually nonexistent battery life.
+The next few years are going to be stressful, but the right tool is worth the expense if it’ll help you earn that degree.
+To alleviate some of the frustration, we’ve listed the best laptops for college students below so that you can buy one for yourself or a loved one.
+You won’t have to limit to yourself to an old clunker any more.

 - Discover the best laptops you can buy in every category